mat-ruszczycky/practice-react-todo/README.md

 Behaviors and features an application must have.
 Specifies what the system is expected to do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.

 ### Required Behaviors &amp; Features:
-- User(s) must access a profile or authenticate to view app.
+- User(s) can access a profile or authenticate to view app.
 - User(s) can read a list of personal TODO items.
 - User(s) can create TODO items to the list.
 - User(s) can mark TODO items on the list as complete.